 ▪︎ Can the color itself help minimize energy use within the home?

 Now that you have a baseline of questions when choosing the material, here are some options available:

 Metal roofs are an increasingly common option to select.
-While shingled roofs regularly last 15 to 20 years, a metal roof can easily last up to a whopping 50 years.
-It also does a great job at weathering the elements from strong winds, heavy snow, and aggressive rain and hail.
+Shingled roofs regularly last 15 to 20 years.
+But how long does a metal roof last?
+Believe it or not, a metal roof can last up to a whopping 50 years.
+It also does a great job weathering the elements from strong winds, heavy snow, and aggressive rain and hail.